 Do you like cycling?
 I do like cycling, but it’s been a while now since I have stopped doing it regularly.
 But Marika, an adventurous wanderess from Latvia, really loves cycling.
 And she loves traveling.
-So probably I will not surprise you saying that right now she is cycling solo across South America.
+So probably I will not surprise you too much saying that right now she is cycling across South America.
+Alone.
 Yes, you read that right.
-She is cycling alone.
+She is cycling solo.
 And she is planning to cross the whole continent.

 But it all started almost 2 years ago.
 When Marika flew from Latvia to San Francisco and bought a bicycle.

 Read on to learn more about long distance cycling and cycling solo.
 About the ups and downs, that you are going through, when undertaking such an adventure.
 And, who knows, maybe in a year or two you will be already on the road, camping somewhere in a desert or on top of the mountain.